EvaDao/EvaDemo/README.md

 How to use:
 Step1: Change connecting string in appSettings.

 Step2: Start up application.

 Step3：Use the admin user in default script.
 Pwd: abc123_

 Step4: Log out admin, login with buyer, pwd: abc123_

+Comment:
+As did not use default mvc auth, no session for login. >_<